“Ghosting” isn’t a new trend in the world of dating. In fact, it’s something that has been around since the beginning of time.

 How come?
 Well, it will make you more emotionally available for the next guy who comes along.

-Remember that healthy attachment styles attract other healthy attachments styles.
-Learn more about that here.
+Remember that healthy attachment styles attract other healthy attachment styles.

 #4 – It Says More About Him Than You